kogics/kogics.github.io/_pages/about.md

   * [kojo-music](https://github.com/litan/kojo-music)

-With the Kojo product as a foundation, we are doing many projects in collaboration with close partners like [REACHA](https://www.reacha.org) -- with schools around the country.
+With the Kojo product as a foundation, we enable many projects in collaboration with partners -- with schools and institutions around India and the rest of the world.
 You can read more about these on the [Projects](/projects) page.

 In addition to our Kojo projects, we are also doing a foundational education project called [Partners in Education (PiE)](/projects/51_pie/).